 Is There A High-Speed Train From Barcelona To Paris?

-Yes, there’s a high-speed TGV train that runs between Paris and Barcelona.
+Yes, there’s a high-speed TGV train that runs between the two cities, so you don’t necessarily have to choose whether to visit Paris or Barcelona – you can visit both!
 It makes some stops along the way, but you don’t need to change trains between Paris and Barcelona.

 How Long Does It Take To Get From Paris To Barcelona?